codenjoyme/test-mcp-server/readme.md

-# JavaOne MCP Server
+# MCP Server

-## A Model Context Protocol Server for Accessing JavaOne Presentations
+## A Model Context Protocol Server

-JavaOne MCP Server is a lightweight Java application that implements the Model Context Protocol (MCP), allowing AI models to access information about JavaOne conference presentations.
-This server exposes presentation data through standardized MCP tools, making it easy to integrate with AI assistants that support the protocol.
+JavaOne MCP Server is a lightweight Java application that implements the Model Context Protocol (MCP), allowing AI models to access information.
+This server exposes data through standardized MCP tools, making it easy to integrate with AI assistants that support the protocol.

 ## Project Requirements

-- Java 24
+- Java 18
 - Maven 3.8+
 - Model Context Protocol SDK 0.9.0
 - SLF4J for logging